 Joseph was also significantly involved in the district court and court of appeals phases of Leegin Creative Leather Products, Inc. v.
 PSKS, Inc., Leegin’s successful effort to overturn the long-standing per se rule against vertical price agreements, which the U.S. Supreme Court decided in 2007–551 U.S. 877 (2007).

-Joseph worked at Synopsys on secondment, handling a variety of intellectual property and general litigation matters.
+Joseph worked at Synopsys on secondment, handling a variety of IP and general litigation matters.